 They’re responsible for $5 billion in property damage each year, and chances are, they’d love to add your home to their menu.
-Termites make their homes in 49 of the 50 states and can cause thousands of dollars’ worth of damage to yours.
-The best way to protect yourself from termites and their monstrous appetites is to implement preventive practices and engage in early detection.
+Termites make their homes in 49 of the 50 states and can cause thousands of dollars worth of damage to yours.
+The best way to protect yourself from termites and their monstrous appetites are to implement preventive practices and engage in early detection.

 Signs of Termites